 Consultation fees often cover the initial meeting with a lawyer.
 During this session, the attorney assesses your case and advises on possible legal solutions.

-These fees can vary widely based on several factors.
 A well-defined fee structure ensures that clients know what to expect from the outset.

 Typically, a consultation fee includes time spent discussing your case, reviewing relevant documents, and strategizing next steps.
 Some lawyers may offer an initial consultation at no charge, while others charge a set fee.

-Factors influencing these fees include:
+Factors influencing lawyer consultation fees include:

 - Experience level and expertise of the lawyer